Ammen1/Test-Project/README.md

 # MusicApp
 ![MusicApp Logo](Addissoftware-logo.svg)

-MusicApp is a comprehensive application designed for discovering, managing, and interacting with your favorite songs, albums, and artists.
 This project serves as a test project for a position at Addis Software PLC, showcasing various modern technologies and best practices in both frontend and backend development.

 ## Features